serde-rs/serde-rs.github.io/src/impl-serialize.md

 // A newtype struct.
 Use serialize_newtype_struct.
 struct Inches(u64);

 // A unit struct.
-Use serialize_unit.
+Use serialize_unit_struct.
 struct Instance;
 ```